caiostringari/deepwaves/README.md

 # Deep Neural Networks for Active Wave Breaking Classification

 This repository contains code and data to reproduce the results of the paper **Deep Neural Networks for Active Wave Breaking Classification** currently under review.
-A pre-print is available from A.
+A pre-print is available from [Overleaf](https://www.overleaf.com/read/mhprcfwhryfw
+).

 ## Dependencies